jiayiliujiayi/jiayiliu.me/content/home/clustrmaps.md

 +++
-widget = "clustrmaps"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.
+widget = "clustrmaps"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear in.
 +++

-Everything is awesome!